Skip to content

 When effective: daemon TCP heartbeat fails → reconnect monitor starts.
 If tcp_login fails ≥ 3 consecutive times during reconnect, daemon assumes client_sig may be invalid, automatically calls AuthRefresher::refresh_qot_login() + auth::reauth_via_remember_login() to obtain a fresh AuthResult, swaps the cached client_sig, and the next tcp_login uses the fresh sig.

-Why default OFF: tcp_login failure ret_type semantics are not exclusively "client_sig invalid" — could also be server-side rate limiting / risk control.
-Misfiring refresh might amplify rate limits (pitfall #42 + docs/protocol/auth.md "error_code=15 三大成因").
-Verify path:
+Why default OFF: tcp_login failure ret_type semantics are not exclusively "client_sig invalid" — they can also indicate server-side rate limiting or risk control.
+A misfired refresh may amplify limits.
+Validate with:

 1. In test environment, advance system clock by +30 days (past natural client_sig expiry), or wait 30 days of long-running.